theelderemo/theelderemo/readme.md

 ## [Android port of eDex-UI](https://github.com/theelderemo/Edex-UI-android)

 I have built, and am actively working on, the port of the classic edex terminal into an android application.
+This is not high on my priority list, so be patient as I develop and advance it.
+Feel free to fork, clone, develop, or contribute.

 <br>

 ## **[Project AURA](https://github.com/theelderemo/Project-Aura)**
 A thought expirement turned into me trying my hand at the future of AI.
 Not content with “smart assistants,” AURA is about the conditions for **Artificial Sentience (AS)**, a system with *its own subjective experience* and evolving sense of self.
-This proved to be beyond my capabilities, but is open to contributions.
-A thought expirement turned into me trying my hand at the future of AI.
-Not content with “smart assistants,” AURA is about the conditions for **Artificial Sentience (AS)**, a system with *its own subjective experience* and evolving sense of self.
-This proved to be beyond my capabilities, but is open to contributions.
+This proved to be beyond my understanding, but is open to contributions.

-### **VRS/A**
-A custom trained AI bot, for musicians.

 ---

-Here's a picture of Dumbledore wearing a Lorna Shore shirt.
 <img width="779" height="779" alt="Generated Image October 08, 2025 - 4_17AM" src="https://github.com/user-attachments/assets/9a2fa664-3e3f-41e6-a813-90ceef1801c6" />